Hand Surgery & Trauma

 What Scar Revision CAN do:

-- Significantly improve scar appearance
+- Improve scar appearance

 - Make scars less noticeable